Pinterest celebrates 200 million users with new features

 If you're not familiar with Pinterest, it's a social network where you set up your own pinboards, find pictures you like and "pin" them based on themes, whether it's wedding cakes or cute puppies.
 More than 75 percent of their new users over the last year came from outside the US, the company said in a blog post.

-Pinterest is celebrating its milestone achievement by introducing new features like subsections within boards, and pinch to zoom, which it only recently introduced.
+Pinterest is celebrating its milestone achievement by introducing new features like subsections within boards and pinch to zoom.

 Discuss: Pinterest celebrates 200 million users with...